|SYZYGIUM CUMINI L. - JAMUN.|

 The evergreen Jamun plant is originally from Indonesia and India; it now grows

 abundantly in Suriname.
 It has dispersed spontaneously in the wild as the seeds are sought by birds.

-An evergreen tropical tree 50 to 100 ft. tall, with oblong opposite leaves that are smooth, glossy; they have a turpentine smell.
+An evergreen tropical tree 50 to 100 ft. tall, with oblong opposite leaves that are smooth, glossy; they have

 The bark is scaly gray and the trunk forks into multiple trunks about 3 - 5' from the ground.

 Jamun has fragrant white flowers in branched clusters at stem tips and purplish-black oval edible berries.

 The juicy fruit-pulp contains resin, gallic acid and tannin; it tastes usually from acid to fairly sweet.

 The somewhat astringent, jamun fruit can be utilized for juice.